 - Mutual affinity – We just like being around each other.

-My social media friends are very different.
-For many of them, we might have a shared history but virtually no congruity of values.
+Social media friendships are very different.
+For many of them, I might have a shared history but virtually no congruity of values.
 Or maybe the affinity is one-way, which doesn't work in the real world.
 I have some social media friends who I have an affinity for, but I have no history with and no idea whether our values are congruous or not.
 And there are still others in which there is shared history and compatible values, but their personality is such that we wouldn't enjoy each other's company for very long in the real-world.

 In other words, there's a lot more leeway in who I consider a social media friend than who I consider a real-world friend.